 How to Register

-We take reservations for Izzy’s Corner up to three months in advance.
-Please note that Izzy’s Corner fills up very quickly.
+We take reservations for Izzy’s Kids Corner up to three months in advance.
+Please note that Izzy’s Kids Corner fills up very quickly.

 Second Harvest’s Volunteer Ambassador Program aims to engage energetic and committed community volunteers in the mission to end hunger in Orange County by serving as Ambassadors in our community.
 Volunteer Ambassadors must have a passion for fighting hunger and increasing awareness of the issue of hunger in Orange County and Second Harvest’s work.